mrbusche/backseatfan.com/_posts/2010-08-03-golic-takes-albert-haynesworth-conditioning-test-and-passes.md

   </p>

   <p>
-    ESPN's Mike Golic ran the Haynesworth Test and &#8220;passed&#8221;.
+    ESPN's Mike Golic ran the Haynesworth Test and "passed".
 This is the same conditioning test that Albert Haynesworth couldn't pass for the Redskins.
 I heard rumors that the times were off during Golic's test so I thought I would test that theory.
 I have a timer (iPod touch), and a high speed internet connection, so there was no lag in the video.
   </p>

   <p>